 The Performance Indicators and the Services to which they apply are set out in the following table.

-The Gas Transporter shall produce an exception report on a monthly basis, which provides relevant information relating to the non-achievement of the Performance Indicators in accordance with Part 1 paragraph 7.
+The Gas Transporters shall produce an exception report on a monthly basis, which provides relevant information relating to the non-achievement of the Performance Indicators in accordance with Part 1 paragraph 7.

 The introduction, change or removal of Performance Indicators can only occur as a Change.
-Any such introductions, changes or removals will come into force in the month immediately following their agreement unless otherwise agreed with the PAC.
+Any such introductions, changes or removals will come into force in the month immediately following their agreement unless otherwise agreed with the Performance Assurance Committee.

-In the case of introduction or substitution of a Performance Indicator, where no historic performance and management information is available, a period of at least six months must elapse (or such other period as may be agreed between the Gas Transporters and the PAC) before a new performance standard can be set for the Performance Indicator.
+In the case of introduction or substitution of a Performance Indicator, where no historic performance and management information is available, a period of at least six months must elapse (or such other period as may be agreed between the Gas Transporters and the Performance Assurance Committee) before a new performance standard can be set for the Performance Indicator.